codeforamerica/vita-min/README.md

 brew services
 ```

-If it is, you probably need to reead the last 10 lines of the Postgres log file at `/usr/local/var/log/postgres.log`.
+If it is, you probably need to read the last 10 lines of the Postgres log file at `/usr/local/var/log/postgres.log`.
 If it says something about needing an upgrade, try running this:

 ```sh
 brew postgresql-upgrade-database